Sachin H. Jain: Career

+In 2024, Sachin Jain initiated a lawsuit against the Centers for Medicare & Medicaid Services (CMS) in response to modifications made to the Medicare Advantage Star Ratings program.
+The legal action resulted in a favorable ruling for SCAN Health Plan, yielding approximately $250 million in additional revenue.
+These funds were subsequently used to enhance clinical benefits for SCAN members.
+The case had broader implications across the Medicare Advantage landscape, prompting CMS to recalculate $1.4 billion in payments affecting 60 health plans and approximately one million beneficiaries.
+The outcome of the lawsuit also encouraged other insurers to pursue similar legal challenges, some of which have since been successful.

+Jain maintains a faculty appointment as an adjunct professor at Stanford University School of Medicine and continues to see patients.

 Writings

+Jain is a widely read author and thought leader.
+His Forbes column has more than 10,000 readers and more than 211,000 people follow him on LinkedIn.
 Jain has authored more than 100 publications on health care delivery innovation and health care reform.
 His article, "Practicing Medicine in the Age of Facebook," in the New England Journal of Medicine explores the interface between social media and the practice of clinical medicine.
 He coined the term digital phenotype and described it in a paper in Nature Biotechnology with colleagues Brian Powers, Jared Hawkins, and John Brownstein.
 Two of his articles in Journal of the American Medical Association, "Societal Perspectives on Physicians: Knights, Knaves, and Pawns?" (with Christine K. Cassel) and "Are Patients Knights, Knaves, and Pawn?" (with John Rother) build on the social theories of Julien LeGrand and apply them to physician and patient motivations.
 The book he co-edited with Susan Pories and Gordon Harper, "The Soul of a Doctor" has received mixed reviews.
 His article, "The Racist Patient," was mentioned in the New York Times and generated controversy about the obligation of physicians to patients with racist attitudes towards them and critical comments directed at Jain's perspective.

 Honors

 Jain is the subject of a Harvard Business School case study written by dean Nitin Nohria.
 Jain was selected to Boston Business Journal's 40 under 40 list.
-He was named to Modern Healthcare’s lists of most influential minority health leaders, most influential clinical executives, and most influential leaders in healthcare.
+He has been named several times to Modern Healthcare's lists of most influential minority health leaders, most influential clinical executives, and most influential leaders in healthcare.
+In 2024, he was named one of American healthcare's most influential people in healthcare.
+In 2025 he was named to the Becker’s Hospital Review list of great leaders and the Los Angeles Business Journal added him to its annual LA 500 list.